Ecumenical council: Acceptance of councils by denomination

-The Church of the East (accused by others of adhering to Nestorianism) accepts as ecumenical the first two councils.
-Oriental Orthodox Churches accept the first three, while some accept also the previous Second Council of Ephesus.
+The Church of the East accepts as ecumenical the first two councils.
+Oriental Orthodox Churches accept the first three, while some also accept the fourth one, the Second Council of Ephesus.

-Both the Catholic Church and Eastern Orthodox Church recognize as ecumenical the first seven councils, held from the 4th to the 9th centuries.
-While some Eastern Orthodox accept one later council as ecumenical (which was later repudiated by the Catholic Church), the Catholic Church continues to hold general councils of the bishops in full communion with the Pope, reckoning them as ecumenical.
-In all, the Catholic Church recognizes twenty-one councils as ecumenical.
+Both the Catholic Church and Eastern Orthodox Church recognize in whole or in part seven councils held between the 4th to the 9th centuries as ecumenical.
+Some Eastern Orthodox also accept one later council as ecumenical.
+The Catholic Church has continued to hold general councils of the bishops in full communion with the Pope, and recognizes a total of twenty-one councils as ecumenical.

-The first four ecumenical councils are recognized by some Lutheran Churches, Anglican Communion and Reformed Churches—though they are "considered subordinate to Scripture".
-The Lutheran World Federation recognizes the first seven Ecumenical Councils as "exercises of apostolic authority" and recognizes their decisions as authoritative; while member churches are not required to accept all theological statements produced by the Federation, but only to subscribe to the most basic Lutheran historical confessional documents, most do follow this recommendation.
+The first three councils and the Council of Chalcedon are recognized by some Lutheran Churches, Anglican Communion and Reformed Churches—though they are "considered subordinate to Scripture".
+The Lutheran World Federation recognizes as "exercises of apostolic authority" the same seven Ecumenical Councils that both the Catholic Church and Eastern Orthodox Church accept in whole or in part, and recognizes their decisions as authoritative; while member churches are not required to accept all theological statements produced by the Federation, but only to subscribe to the most basic Lutheran historical confessional documents, most do follow this recommendation.
 The Anglican Communion "acknowledge the authoritative place of the Ecumenical Councils in the life of the Church."
 The Anglican Communion has further affirmed the following: The Anglican Communion has not expressly, or officially, defined, in its historic formularies or Canons, an exact number of those councils which it receives as Ecumenical, although there is a broad consensus in favour of the first four councils, and a respect for six and sometimes even seven.
+(Note: The first four councils referred to here are the first four of those accepted in whole or in part by both the Catholic Church and the Eastern Orthodox church; the fourth one is thus the Council of Chalcedon rather than the Second Council of Ephesus.)